[Adopted 10-1-2012 by Ord. No. 2012-7; amended in its entirety 2-1-2016 by Ord. No. 2015-5]

 As used in this article, the following terms shall have the meanings indicated:

-- CHECKOUT BAG
+- CARRYOUT BAG

-- DOUBLE-OPENING PLASTIC BAGS
+- DOUBLE-OPENING PLASTIC BAG

 - Any thin plastic bag with a double opening (top and bottom) to protect clothing or other items for transport.